Julie Barrett O’Brien, MPA

 At OpenBiome, Majdi leads the Global Microbiome Innovations Program to develop new microbiome-based approaches for public health challenges including malnutrition and mental health.
 He is also the co-founder of YBank—a non-profit dedicated to adolescent health, a visiting assistant professor at Harvard Medical School, and a Trustee of the African Research Excellence Fund.

-Ken is an information technology leader, with over 20 years of experience in Director and Senior-level IT roles in the fast-paced world of start-ups.
+Ken is a seasoned leader with over 20 years of experience in Director and Senior-level roles in the dynamic start-up landscape.
 He has been part of founding teams that have launched ecommerce sites, SaaS products, mobile apps, a documentary film, and has worked directly with award winning author, inventor, and futurist Ray Kurzweil on his start-up incubator.

 At OpenBiome, Ken has implemented quality control and monitoring systems for the nonprofit’s investigational FMT access program, managed data storage for global research programs, and helped establish a microbiology laboratory.
 He is a graduate of the University of Washington with a degree in Business Administration.